datapizza-labs/datapizza-ai/docs/Guides/Pipeline/ingestion_pipeline.md

 ## Core Concepts

 -   **Components**: These are the processing steps in the pipeline, typically inheriting from `datapizza.core.models.PipelineComponent`.
-Each component implements a `process` method to perform a specific task like parsing a document, splitting text, or generating embeddings.
+Each component implements a `_run` method to perform a specific task like parsing a document, splitting text, or generating embeddings.
 Components are executed sequentially via their `__call__` method in the order they are provided.
 -   **Vector Store**: An optional component responsible for storing the final nodes and their embeddings.
 -   **Nodes**: The fundamental unit of data passed between components.
 A node usually represents a chunk of text (e.g., a paragraph, a table summary) along with its associated metadata and embeddings.